millipedes/netpbm_graphing_library/README.md

 # Netpbm C Graphing Library
 ## :chart_with_upwards_trend: Purpose
-This library is just a fun project that came to mind after learning about the netpbm file format.
-This format is realatively eary to understand and format.
+The idea of this project is to make a `plot` function in C that will take the user's input (either a functions or collection of points) and generate a graph similar to how easy it is with python or MATLAB.
-Additionally, this format is supported by many pdf readers.
-This file format is generally just for quick graphical debugging due to its uncompressed nature, however this project is just to test what it would take to write a simple graphing program in C.

-[Here](https://en.wikipedia.org/wiki/Netpbm) is the wikipedia page for netpbm.
+The file format used to make the graph is the netpbm format.
+This format is supported by many pdf readers.
+This file format is good for quick graphical debugging due to its uncompressed nature, however this also leads to larger file sizes.
+[Here](https://en.wikipedia.org/wiki/Netpbm) is the wikipedia page for the netpbm file format, I found it quite helpful.

 ## Supported Features